kubeflow/pipelines/ROADMAP.md

 * Use [the pipeline spec](https://github.com/kubeflow/pipelines/blob/master/api/v2alpha1/pipeline_spec.proto) as pipeline description data structure.
 The new spec is argo workflow agnostic and can be a shared common format for different underlying engines.

+* Design and implement a pipeline run status API (also argo agnostic).

 * KFP v2 DAG UI
   * KFP semantics.
   * Convenient features: panning, zooming, etc.

+* Control flow features
+  * Reusable subgraph component.
-* Reusable subgraph component with return value.
+  * Subgraph component supports return value and aggregating from parallel for.

 * Caching improvement: skipped tasks will not execute at all (in both v1 and v2 compatible, skipped tasks will still run a Pod which does not do anything).